Forethoughts/forethoughts-datastudio/docs/index.rst

 Technology
 ------------

-Use all the latest machine learning technology in a single
+Use all the latest machine learning technology in a single place.
+Open data studio continues to integrate the best technologies f